S3-HSDM/Portfolio/Individual Project.md

 ![Postman Tests](https://github.com/S3-HSDM/Portfolio/blob/main/images/PostmanTests.png?raw=true)
 ![Postman Test Results](https://github.com/S3-HSDM/Portfolio/blob/main/images/PostmanRunTests.png?raw=true)

+During the last Demo some small issues acted up.
+The CRUD functions didn't fully react or the backend/database connection wasn't fully working.
+Now I couldn't identify the root of the problems, which can be annoying to me, but also to other developers who want to work with the code.
+A good step to improve this and thus improving the software quality would be adding status codes and messages to the API responses.
+With status codes itgets easier to identify the root of the problems.

+Running Sonarcloud everytime code is added to the main branche and resolving code smells, bugs and vulnerabilities helps me demonstrate my proficiency at Learning Outcome 2.

 ## Web application (LO-1)
 For my IP I have created a full-stack web application, Hearthstone Deck Maker (HSDM).
 Sadly I haven't been able to implement all the user stories I came up with, but the application contains fully functional CRUD operations for the Card entity.
-All the users are able to see all the cards (Read), when a user is logged in as an admin he is also able to Create Cards, Update Cards and Delete Cards.
+All users are able to see all the cards (Read), but when a user is logged in as an admin he is also able to Create Cards, Update Cards and Delete Cards.
+To be able to distinguish the normal users from the admins I've implemented an external Authenticator named Auth0.
+Creating this full-stack webb application helps me demonstrate my proficiency at Learning Outcome 1.
 The code for my application are available here.
 [Backend](https://github.com/S3-HSDM/HSDM-BackEnd) & [Frontend](https://github.com/S3-HSDM/HSDM-FrontEnd)

 ## Professional (LO-8)
 To optimize my IP I have done research into new technologies, research to decide the right languages and frameworks and research to implement secure authentication for my application.
 Those research reports are available [here](https://github.com/S3-HSDM/Portfolio/tree/main/Research%20%26%20Documentation).
 Further I have had weekly meetings with the stakeholder and discussed the progress and which steps to take next.
 The Feedback of those meeting can be found [here](https://github.com/S3-HSDM/Portfolio/blob/main/images/FeedPulse.pdf).

-## My perspective
-### Web Application

-### Software Quality

-### Agile Method

-### CI/CD

-### Cultural Differences & Ethics

-### Requirements & Design

-### Business Processes

-### Professional
+Doing these researches and having weekly meetings with the stakeholder help me demosntrate being proficient at Learning Outcome 8.